priyavrat18/CRUD_FE/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Use below command to use create-react-app instead of default npx create-react-app my-app npx create-react-app@latest my-app --use-npm
+Use below command to use create-react-app instead of default npx create-react-app my-app.  ------------
+npx create-react-app@latest my-app --use-npm

 ## Available Scripts